Part 25: Riley's Son, My Half-Brother, Richard Shepard

 Below Riley Shepard and wife number three, Alix Taran, and their young son, Richard.

 It’s Friday, May 15, 2020.
 Here in Seattle, COVID-19 is spreading slower than before, but it is still spreading every day in our area.
-Rumors and misinformation about the virus continue swirl around.
+Rumors and misinformation about the virus continues to swirl around.

 In the past two months, 36.5 million people have filed for unemployment in the United States.
 Confirmed deaths for the Corona virus is at 86,000, but it’s hard to know exactly how many died in our country before hospitals and doctors were aware of what was happening.
-I have a sister in California who became ill in the middle of February.
+Lisa, my sister, who lives in California, became ill in the middle of February.
 The symptoms got worse instead of better, and by March 4th she wasn’t answering her phone.
 We called her over and over, no answer.
 I even called her building manager.

-Finally, she picked up her phone.
-She could barely speak, could not stop coughing, and she had a fever of 105.
+Finally, Lisa picked up her phone.
+She could barely speak, could not stop coughing, with a fever of 105.
 I made her go to the emergency room, and they gave her a prescription for antibiotics and sent her to get a chest x-ray.
-The whole time she couldn’t stop coughing, had trouble breathing, and seemed to be dazed.
-She was never called back in by any of the doctors she saw for a follow-up, but her symptoms matched those infected with the virus.
-Who knows how many people were infected?
+The whole time she couldn’t stop coughing, (in that waiting room, filled with people) had trouble breathing, and seemed to be dazed.
+She was never called back in by any of the doctors she saw, but her symptoms matched those infected with the virus.
+Who knows how many people were infected in those early days?

 The photograph at the top is my father with his third wife, and their son, Richard in a peach tree.
 The black and white photo was taken around 1950, in back of the house in Jamaica Estates which was owned by Alix's parents.
 Below, my half-brother Richard on his second birthday, November 4, 1950.

-Going back to the fall of 1948 in New York, where Riley wasn’t Riley, he was known to his third wife and her parents and sister as Dick, short for Richard.
+Going back to the fall of 1948 in New York, where Riley wasn’t Riley, he was known to his third wife, her parents and sister as Dick, short for Richard.
 He also began using the name Dickson Hall.

 Richard (brother) told me that the night of his birth at the Doctor’s Hospital in Manhattan, Riley had made a bet that Truman would win the presidency.
 He used those winnings to help pay the hospital bill.